Education in Equatorial Guinea: Primary and Secondary Education

 The quality of schooling is low, along with poor outcomes.
 More than seventy percent of first grade students were classified as Low Achievement in 2011.
 Additionally, it is hard to track outcomes, as there are no national assessments.
 The poor quality of schooling can be attributed to low teacher qualification levels, poor physical conditions, and lack of access to materials.
 There is also a high rate of grade repetition and dropout, as well as a lack of effective monitoring.

 Primary school is considered mandatory and is free of charge.
 Primary school enrollment has fallen over the past 30 years, with a peak of 177.582 percent gross enrollment in 1984 to the current gross enrollment rate of 61.775 percent.
 Nearly 45 percent of students drop out of primary school.
 At the primary school level, enrollment is relatively equal across different income quintiles.
 Upon completion of the primary level, students take a test to receive the Certification of Primary Studies, which determines whether a student should continue to the secondary level or opt for professional training.

 Secondary education is voluntary, covering six years.
 The majority of Equatoguineans do not receive secondary education.
 Access is much lower, and inequalities are evident, as the richest quintile is enrolled at four times the rate of the poorest.
-Currently, the Program for Education Development in Equatorial Guinea (PRODEGE), funded by President Obiang and Hess Corporation, is focused on improving the education of secondary students.
+Currently, the Program for Education Development in Equatorial Guinea (PRODEGE), funded by President Obiang, Trident Energy, and Kosmos Energy, is focused on improving the education of secondary students.
 This is part of the second phase of its ten-year plan.

 Higher Education

 Equatorial Guinea has placed a much larger emphasis on the funding of higher education than on the funding for primary and secondary schooling.
 In fact, the amount spent on higher education is fifty times that of primary education.
 Facilities for Equatorial Guinea's higher education are largely assisted by the Spanish National University of Distant Education.
 Equatorial Guinea's government boasts that more than 500,000 students received scholarships to study at universities, participate in professional training programs, and participate in technical training programs abroad over the past forty years.
 In order to be able to attend a university program, students must take a selectivity test.
 The National University of Equatorial Guinea is the primary institute of higher learning.
-The adult literacy rate for 2014 was estimated at about 95 percent, with 98 percent for youth 15-24 year old, the highest in sub-saharan Africa.
+The adult literacy rate for 2014 was estimated at 95 percent, with 98 percent for youth 15-24 year old, the highest in sub-saharan Africa.